 3 Solutions to Solve Your Density-Based Shipping Woes

-Like their air freight and parcel carrier cousins, less-than-truckload (LT) operations are turning to density-based pricing with greater frequency.
+Like their air freight and parcel carrier cousins, less-than-truckload (LT) operations are turning to density-based shipping with greater frequency.
 They’re caring less about what you’re shipping, and more about how much space it occupies on their trailers, which ensures that trucks leave with fuller, more profitable loads.

-Solution 1: Measure and Weigh Everything
+Density-Based Shipping Solution 1: Measure and Weigh Everything

 If you’re not already doing this, start today.
 Providing carriers and 3PL partners with weights and dimensions is paramount to running a cost-effective shipping operation.
 Hopefully, you already have a tape measure on hand; hang it next to your freight scale and use it.
 If you don’t have freight scale, invest in one.
 A basic 5000 lb capacity floor scale can be had for around $500 dollars, which will pay for itself quickly.

-Solution 2: Spot Quote Large and Bulky Shipments
+Density-Based Shipping Solution 2: Spot Quote Large and Bulky Shipments

 There’s a capacity crunch impacting the movement of freight in today’s marketplace.
 Triggered by a growing economy, increased demand for goods, and a dwindling number of drivers and available driver hours, the crunch is forcing carriers to charge more for large and oddly shaped freight.